ahmedhosam283843/Customizable-Portfolio/README.md

 - Bootstrap

+## Note
+All the data in this phase is fixed dummy data, the customizability functionality will be implemented in the next phases.

 ## Installation

 To run this application locally, you'll need to have Node.js and npm (or yarn) installed on your machine.